What Is Zoho Project Management Software?

-Thank you all for being here because you got some important tips about Zoho Projects, which you might not have heard about before and you might have heard about some of those other tools like Asana and Trello.
+Thank you all for being here because you got some important tips about Zoho Project management, which you might not have heard about before and you might have heard about some of those other tools like Asana and Trello.
 Basically, from what I’m hearing, it’s a glorified task list.
 I know that they haven’t been working for me because I used them for a little bit and I dropped them.
 I’m going to check out Zoho Projects and I think you should too.

 - Emi Kirschner